zgbjgg/rehc/README.md

 ====

 REHC allows control and monitoring applications remotely, if the application was down, RHEC could restart it.
 RHEC needs the protocol (rsh or ssh) configured properly.
-You must able to log into the remote hosts, members of the cluster wothout a password prompt.
+You must be able to log into the remote hosts, members of the cluster without a password prompt.

 install instructions